-While most Reconstruction-era violence was sparked by conflicts between black Republicans and white Democrats, the initial catalyst for the Massacre was the attempt by some Opelousas blacks to join a Democratic political group in the neighboring town of Washington.
-White Democrats in Opelousas, mainly members of the Seymour Knights, the local unit of the white supremacist organization Knights of the White Camellia, visited Washington to drive them out of the Party.
-In response Emerson Bentley, an Ohio-born white school teacher and editor of The Progress, a Republican newspaper in Opelousas, wrote what many local whites thought was a racially inflammatory article which described the violence that the Seymour Knights had used against the African American Democrats in Washington.
+While most Reconstruction-era violence was sparked by conflicts between black Republicans and white Democrats, the initial catalyst for the massacre was the attempt by some Opelousas blacks to join a Democratic political group in the neighboring town of Washington.
+White Democrats in Opelousas, mainly members of the Seymour Knights, the local unit of the white supremacist organization Knights of the White Camellia, visited Washington to drive them out of the party.
+In response Emerson Bentley, an Ohio-born white school teacher and editor of The Progress, a Republican newspaper in Opelousas, wrote what many local whites thought was a racially inflammatory article, describing violence that the Seymour Knights had used against the African American Democrats in Washington.
 Bentley argued that such violence should persuade the blacks to remain loyal to the GOP.

-Shortly after the article appeared, Bentley was assaulted by a group of whites while he taught his class.
-He was severely beaten and whipped although he survived the assault.
-In response he fled the town, literally running for his life for nearly three weeks before escaping back to the North.
+Shortly after the article appeared, Bentley was assaulted–whipped and severely beaten–by a group of whites while he taught his class.
+Bentley fled, literally running for his life for nearly three weeks before escaping back to the North.